 Please note that if you bring the goods back into Australia, you could be liable to pay GST.

-Travellers can claim the refund from Customs and Border Protection officers at the Tourist Refund Scheme counter, located on the first floor of Terminal 1, immediately after completing Customs and Border Protection formalities when departing Australia.
+Travellers can claim the refund from Customs and Border Protection officers at the Tourist Refund Scheme counter, located on the first floor of the current International Terminal (T1), immediately after completing Customs and Border Protection formalities when departing Australia.

 For more information about the Tourist Refund Scheme, please visit www.customs.gov.au.